kreiswerk/Testdata-Generator/README.md

 Used to Generate all Sorts of Data Sequences.
 Outputs can be strings, ints, floats, or hex.
 Following patterns are aviable for generation:
-  Random
+  Random,
-  Related Random (Drunken Walk)
+  Related Random (Drunken Walk),
-  Sine
+  Sine,
-  Ramp Up
+  Ramp Up,
-  Ramp Down
+  Ramp Down,

+Special Generation Options can be choosen per Generator